clobbered/Magic-Wand/README.md

 ## Authors
 * **Chris Liston** - *Initial work* - [clobbered](https://github.com/clobbered)

+## License

+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgements
 * Thanks to [PurpleBooth](https://github.com/PurpleBooth) for the great ReadMe example!

-## License

-This project is licensed under the